-The Nevada Board of Examiners for Audiology & Speech Pathology (Board) may waive the examination requirement to persons who:
+The Board may waive the examination requirement to persons who:

-The Board shall issue a temporary license to persons licensed in another state upon application and payment of the fee who meet all requirements for licensure in this state except for passing the examination; such license is valid until the Board publishes the results of the next exam.
+The Board shall issue a temporary license to persons licensed in another state upon application and payment of the fee, who meet all requirements for licensure in Nevada except for passing the examination; such license is valid until the Board publishes the results of the next exam.

-Fifteen hours per annual renewal cycle; may not carry over excess credits from one renewal period to another.
+Ten hours of continuing education are required each renewal cycle.
+Excess credits may not be carried over from one renewal period to another.

 Questions regarding state advocacy issues?
 Call ASHA at 800-498-2071 and ask for the State Advocacy Team.